 GNOME Desktop Environment – Installation

-Currently (at the time of writing this article), the latest version of the Debian operating system is 12 (codename Bookworm), and with it comes GNOME 40, which is also the latest version and the one we will install.
+The latest version of the Debian operating system (codename Bookworm) is 12 (at the time of writing this article), and with it comes GNOME 40, which is also the latest version and the one we will install.

 With the prerequisites fulfilled, and if you followed our guides, once you boot your Debian and log in as root, you will see the following screen: